nexmo-community/nopanic/README.md

 # Configuring Firebase

-After you create your project in Firebase you need to enable authentication, aatabase, functions and optionally hosting.
+After you create your project in Firebase you need to enable authentication, database and optionally hosting.

 ## Adding your app to Firebase